simeon-s/REST-API-CrashCourse/Notes.md

 5. CRUD
     - POST is used to create new data POST /drinks
     - PUT is used to replace currently existing data PUT /drinks/<id>
+    - POST may create multiple records of data, PUT will not
+    - PUT is **idempontent**